TimePre: Bridging Accuracy, Efficiency, and Stability in Probabilistic Time-Series Forecasting: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item We identify and diagnose a fundamental incompatibility between modern linear forecasting backbones and the Multiple Choice Learning (MCL) paradigm, revealing why this combination leads to catastrophic hypothesis collapse.
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*, itemsep=0.15em, topsep=0.2em] \item We identify a fundamental incompatibility between lightweight forecasting backbones and the MCL paradigm, and analyze how this mismatch leads to hypothesis collapse under competitive training.

-\item We propose TimePre, the first framework to successfully unify the SOTA efficiency of linear models with the distributional flexibility of MCL.
+\item We propose TimePre, which combines the efficiency of lightweight forecasting models with the distributional modeling capability of MCL.
+Its core component, Stabilized Instance Normalization, improves optimization stability and supports balanced competition among hypotheses.

-\item We design Stabilized Instance Normalization (SIN), the core mechanism enabling this unification.
-SIN adaptively pre-conditions the input, ensuring stable optimization and balanced competition under the WTA loss, thereby decisively resolving the identified instability.